 Sign Up for Planned Maintenance

-If you’re contracting your maintenance out, it usually comes in two different packages: Planned maintenance and full maintenance plans.
-With planned maintenance, usually only the labor is covered.
-While full maintenance plans typically include parts as well.
+If you’re contracting your maintenance out, it usually comes in two different packages: Planned and full-service maintenance plans.
+With planned maintenance, usually, only the labor is covered.
+While full maintenance plans typically include forklift parts as well.

-We’ve broken down the most common service actions that you’ll need to perform by component system.
-And as in the daily inspection section, we’ve noted which items are for internal combustion (IC) or electric (E) trucks only.
+We have categorized the most common service actions by component system.
+As in the daily inspection section, we have noted which items are for internal combustion (IC) or electric (E) trucks only.

-For a more extensive list, make sure to download the free checklists for each service interval.
-You'll find them in the next section below.
+Download the free checklists for each service interval for a more extensive list.
+You will find them in the next section below.

 Power & Drive System

-- Examine starting condition and check for any strange noises (IC)
+- Examine the starting condition and check for any strange noises (IC).

-- Inspect fuel filter element for clogs (IC)
+- Inspect fuel filter elements for clogs (IC).

-- Check fan belt tension and for damage (IC)
+- Check fan belt tension for damage (IC).

-- Inspect exhaust system for operation, leaks, and damage (IC)
+- Inspect the exhaust system for operation, leaks, and damage (IC).

-- Inspect drive unit for oil leakage and level (E)
+- Inspect the drive unit for oil leakage and level (E).

-- Check motor and battery terminal for looseness (E)
+- Check the motor and battery terminal for looseness (E).

 Wheels, Axles, Steering & Brakes

-- Check tires for air pressure, damage, debris, and wear
+- Check forklift tires for air pressure, damage, debris, and wear.

-- Check rim and side ring for damage
+- Check the rim and side ring for damage.

-- Inspect steering wheel for functionality and play
+- Inspect the steering wheel for functionality and play.

 Forks, Attachment, Mast & Chains

-- Check forks and stopper pin for wear/damage
+- Check forks and stopper pins for wear/damage.

-- Check mast, mast rollers, mast strip, and lift bracket for cracked welds, looseness, and damage
+- Check the mast, mast rollers, mast strip, and lift bracket for cracked welds, looseness, and damage.

-- Check over attachment for damage, mounting security, and abnormal operation
+- Check over attachments for damage, mounting security, and abnormal operation.

 Hydraulic System

-- Inspect oil pump for leakage and unusual noises
+- Inspect the oil pump for leakage and unusual noises.

-- Check hydraulic tank oil level and for signs of contamination or leaks
+- Check the hydraulic tank oil level for signs of contamination or leaks.

-- Check hydraulic cylinder mounting, cylinder rod, rod screw, and rod end for leaks, looseness, uneven lifting, and damage
+- Check hydraulic cylinder mounting, cylinder rod, rod screw, and rod end for leaks, looseness, uneven lifting power, and damage.

 Electrical System

-- Inspect wiring harness for deterioration and damage
+- Inspect the wiring harness for deterioration and damage.

-- Check directional lever for operation and damage
+- Check the directional lever for operation and damage.

-- Inspect load backrest for damage, deformation, and looseness
+- Inspect the load backrest for damage, deformation, and looseness.

-- Ensure lights, horn, indicators, alarms, and instruments operate and are mounted securely
+- Ensure lights, horns, indicators, backup alarms, and instruments operate and are mounted securely.

-- Inspect seat belt for fraying and any damage
+- Inspect seat belts for fraying and any damage.

 Download Your Free Maintenance Checklists

-Plus, you'll be able to keep detailed records of all service actions taken for your fleet (essential for internal and external audits, and in case OSHA comes knocking).
+Plus, it will enable you to keep detailed records of all service actions taken for your fleet (essential for internal and external audits and in case OSHA comes knocking).

 The operator should check each item above every day before operating the lift.
 If running multiple shifts, they should perform the inspection before each shift.